 - 1. To enable or disable spinning down of unconfigured good drives, highlight Spin Down Unconfigured Good and press Enter.
 Select Enable or Disable and press Enter. - 2.
 To enable or disable spinning down of hot spares, highlight Spin Down Hot Spare Drives and press Enter.
 Select Enable or Disable and press Enter. - 3.
-To enable or disable spinning down of configured drives, highlight Spin Down Configured Drives and press Enter.
-Select Enabled or Disabled and press Enter. - 4.
 To specify a drive's idle time, after which the drive goes into the power save mode, highlight Drive Standby Time and press Enter.
-Specify the time duration and press Enter.

-The drive standby time can be 30 minutes, 1 hour, 1.30 hours, or 2 hours through 24 hours.

-- 5. To select the desired power-save mode, highlight Power Save Mode and press Enter.
-Select a mode (None, Auto, Max, and Max without Cache) and press Enter. - 6.
+Specify the time duration and press Enter. - The drive standby time can be 30 minutes, 1 hour, 1.30 hours, or 2 hours through 24 hours. - 4.
+To select the desired power-save mode, highlight Power Save Mode and press Enter.
+Select a mode (None, Auto, Max, and Max without Cache) and press Enter. - 5.
 To specify the maximum number of drives that spin up simultaneously, highlight Spinup Drive Count and press Enter.
-Specify a numeric value and press Enter. - 7.
+Specify a numeric value and press Enter. - 6.
 To control the interval (in seconds) between spin up of drives connected to the controller, highlight Spinup Delay and press Enter.
-Specify the time in seconds and press Enter.

-The delay prevents a drain on the system's power supply that would occur if all drives spun up at the same time.
+Specify the time in seconds and press Enter. - The delay prevents a drain on the system's power supply that would occur if all drives spun up at the same time. - 7.
+If you do not want to schedule the drive active time, highlight Do Not Schedule Drive Active Time and press Enter.

-- If you do not want to schedule the drive active time, highlight Do Not Schedule Drive Active Time and press Enter. - 9.
-To specify the Quality of Service window start time, highlight Qos Window Start Time and press Enter.
-Specify a start time and press Enter. - 10.
+- 8. To specify the Quality of Service window start time, highlight Qos Window Start Time and press Enter.
+Specify a start time and press Enter. - 9.
 To specify the Quality of Service window end time, highlight Qos Window End Time and press Enter.
-Specify a end time and press Enter. - 11.
-Highlight Apply Changes and press Enter.
+Specify a end time and press Enter. - Highlight Apply Changes and press Enter.
 The new settings are saved in the controller properties.

-5.5.13 Setting Emergency Spare Properties
+5.6.14 Setting Emergency Spare Properties